How to Use SMS and Email Together in Your Marketing

 Although SMS is not a suitable channel for sending in-depth surveys, texting is an excellent channel for sending short surveys that help you fill in the gaps.

-Mobile marketing is ideal for collecting information quickly with simple “YES” or “NO” answers.
+Mobile marketing is ideal for collecting information quickly with a simple “YES” or “NO” answers.
 Many people will reply to an SMS if it is relevant.

 The data you can draw from free analytical tools helps you to start building a picture.
 You can add to that picture through social media and internet research.
 Any information that you don’t have can be collected via SMS.